Rolling blackout: Ukraine

 In the late 1990s, Ukraine experienced frequent scheduled electricity blackouts throughout the country's power system due to miners' strikes, the destruction of the coal industry in 1991–1996, the hidden privatization of energy companies and barters in the energy industry, which included even nuclear power.

 During the Russian invasion in 2022, Russia conducted multiple attacks on Ukraine's energy infrastructure.
 On 23 October 2022, rolling blackouts were introduced in Kyiv and its oblast.
 Rolling blackouts were introduced in all Ukrainian regions on 25 October 2022.

 In 2024, Ukraine faced another unprecedented energy crisis due to Russia's destruction of energy infrastructure, re-introducing rolling blackouts.
 Approximately 70% of the country's heating infrastructure was either damaged or under occupation by May 2024.

 Egypt

 In the Summer of 2023, with the unprecedented heatwave that hit the country, the Egyptian government announced it would start a scheduled blackout across all major cities for 1 hour per day until the heatwave ended.

 However, the blackouts remained well into the winter and were increased to 2 hours per day.

 In the Summer of 2024, the temperatures rose even higher and the schedule changed to 3 hours per day with reports of unplanned cuts in Alexandria, Cairo and other cities where some places faced over 6 hours without electricity for 3 days.

+Cape Verde

+In 2025, the capital of the country, Praia, suffered summer long semi-scheduled blackouts due to increased demand.
+The country already lived with a deficient and inefficient system and many business reported complaints about the lack of management and communication from the electrical companies.